 Researchers Take on Fusarium Head Blight Disease in Hemp

 Fusarium contamination or Fusarium Head Blight (FHB) is a common disease that attacks hemp.
 FHB is gaining notice as cultivation of hemp expands.
 The disease is caused by several species of the Fusarium fungus and can present with various symptoms.
 It can go undetected in the beginning, and it might persist in stored hemp.
-Researchers are rushing to find out more about this plight and how to protect hemp crops from it.
+Researchers are rushing to find out more about this type of blight and how to protect hemp crops from it.

 Fusarium contamination in hemp plants results in death of plant tissues in hemp seed heads and flowers.
 Where present, the disease could significantly affect crop quality and output.
 With expanded use of hemp, it’s important that there’s more research into this disease and to establish practices that will help hemp growers in dealing with Fusarium outbreaks.

-Some of the latest findings for Fusarium head blight (FHB) come from researchers at the Martin-Gatton College of Agriculture Food and Environment, part of the University of Kentucky.
+Some of the latest findings on Fusarium head blight (FHB) come from researchers at the Martin-Gatton College of Agriculture Food and Environment, part of the University of Kentucky.
 Their research is necessary to ensure the safety of hemp crops, and thus also product quality.

 What Do We Know About Fusarium Head Blight in Hemp?

 Multiple pathologies have been detected and related to Fusarium fungi infestation in hemp.
 Fusarium wilt is caused by F. oxysporum, while other pathologies are caused by the F. armeniacum and F. incarnatumequiseti species.
-Disease from Fusarium fungi has been traced in both outdoor and indoor crops.
-The fungi can additionally cause crown rot, damping off, pitch necrosis, root rot, and tip blight, according to a plant pathology research report prepared by the UK Martin-Gatton college
+Disease from Fusarium fungi has been detected in both outdoor and indoor crops.
+The fungi can additionally cause crown rot, damping off, pitch necrosis, root rot, and tip blight, according to a plant pathology research report prepared by the UK Martin-Gatton college.

 Here is key information for hemp growers to be aware of:

-• Infections can start months before plants show any symptoms
+- Infections can start months before plants show any symptoms

-• Infections can persist post-harvest and in stored hemp
+- Infections can persist post-harvest and in stored hemp

-• Fusarium fungi can contaminate hemp, but also wheat, barley, and other crops
+- Fusarium fungi can contaminate hemp, but also wheat, barley, and other crops

 The research team from the University of Kentucky has managed to document early Fusarium cases in hemp, months before plants develop visible signs of the infection.
 This represents the biggest challenge for farmers, as the disease can remain imperceptible until it’s too late.

 “Infections can begin long before symptoms are noticeable, which makes early detection difficult.
-But it also means there’s a window for intervention that could prevent the disease from spreading further,” said Nicole Gauthier, professor at the Department of Plant Pathology
+But it also means there’s a window for intervention that could prevent the disease from spreading further,” said Nicole Gauthier, professor at the Department of Plant Pathology.

 One of the main concerns is that the Fusarium fungi can produce harmful chemicals called mycotoxins, known as DON and T-2.
 These compounds could be a threat to human and animal health.
 In particular, the presence of these toxins in hemp is a growing source of worry for producers in the animal feed market.